 Where, When and How Much?

-With the exception of lessons scheduled through Athens Community Music School all guitar lessons are held at Tone Zone Music in The Market on State where I meet with students once a week for a half-hour lesson.
+Guitar lessons are held at Tone Zone Music in The Market on State where I meet with students once a week for a half-hour lesson.
 Lesson times are currently available on Monday, Wednesday, and Thursday afternoons and evenings.
-The fee is $18.00 per lesson scheduled to be paid in monthly increments.
+The fee is $18.00 per lesson to be paid in at the beginning of each calendar month for the number of lessons scheduled that month.
 Please read the Payment and Cancellation Policies below for specifics.

-Monday March 25 through Thursday March 28 Athens City Schools spring break week
+Monday March 24 through Monday March 27 – Athens City Schools Spring Break week

 Payment and Cancellation Policies

 The payment and cancellation policies are designed to make payment and record keeping as painless as possible, ensure attendance, and help keep my teaching schedule flexible and open to all of my students despite a tight schedule.
 All of us (including me) need to reschedule or cancel from time to time, and giving an early heads-up will help keep my teaching schedule flexible enough to accommodate requests for make-up and rescheduled lessons.